LSH9832/edgeyolo/cpp/console/README.md

 ## note

+- There are some problems building in linux, we are trying to fix them.
-Currently, this demo only supports models with batch = 1.
+- Currently, this demo only supports models with batch = 1.

 ## requirements